Babble Royale

-Babble Royale is a free-to-play battle royale video game developed by designers James Lantz and Frank Lantz of Everybody House Games.
+Babble Royale is an free-to-play battle royale video game developed by James Lantz and Frank Lantz of Everybody House Games.
 It was released for Windows and macOS in early access on December 15, 2021, via Steam.

-In each match, up to 16 players land on a gridded board, starting as one tile, and form English-language words similarly to the board game Scrabble.
+Gameplay

+The game's map is built similarly to a Scrabble board with up to 16 players starting out with a single tile.
+Each player uses their tile to spell out words to move across the board and attack other players.
 Players can eliminate each other by connecting their words to opponents, and a "hot zone" closes in to shrink the board, dealing damage to players within.